Terran-Antipodes/terran-antipodes.github.io/LOTR/README.md

 -- **v1.8.4 Image Processing**

-JIT Image loading
+- JIT Image loading
-StateHistory: changed from retreival of local storage string to global array.
+- StateHistory: changed from retreival of local storage string to global array.
-Change images each round.
+- Change images each round.
-Fixed appearance of Back button at step 0.
+- Fixed appearance of Back button at step 0.
-Delay the retraction of extended Skip nav buttons.
+- Delay the retraction of extended Skip nav buttons.

 -- **v1.8.3**

-Added out-of-sequence attack steps.
+- i16: Added out-of-sequence attack steps.
-Altered positioning of tooltips.
+- Altered positioning of tooltips.
-Corrected version number.
+- Corrected version number.
-Fixed display of step name in help dialogue.
+- Fixed display of step name in help dialogue.
-Fixed tooltip for opening help in another tab.
+- Fixed tooltip for opening help in another tab.

 -- **v1.8.2**

-Added tooltips for Nav bars.
+- Added tooltips for Nav bars.
-Sequence steps include tooltips for special action Nav bars.
+- Sequence steps include tooltips for special action Nav bars.

 -- **v1.8.1**

-Added alternate setup sequence. shortened tooltip fade time to 3 sec. support more variation of step name depending on number of players.
+- Added alternate setup sequence.
+- Shortened tooltip fade time to 3 sec.
+- Support more variation of step name depending on number of players.

 -- **v1.8.0**

-Overhaul
+- Overhaul
-Features:
+- Features:
   - End and Start of Phases can now be optionally shown as steps.
   - Each Nav bar will appear extended the first time it is displayed in a game.
   - Added tooltip which shows cards can be played when step being displayed includes an Action Window.
   - Removed display of 'First Player:' for single-player games.
-Bug Fix:
+- Bug Fixes:
   - i13: Action Windows were not indicated during the Combat sequence.
   - i14: Combat sequence was only presented once for each player.
   - Victory Points were not displayed.